gsrohde/BioCroCppTests/README.md

 paper even states "The central framework can conveniently be accessed through the R package interface or directly through C/C++, and other interfaces can be developed without duplicating the essential code."
+It is conveniently ambiguous here whether "conveniently" applies both to "[access] through the R package interface" and "directly through C/C++" or only to the former.
+From the discussion that follows, it seems clear that this purported convenience is currently limited to R users.
 So I have been thinking about what the public interface to the C++ library should look like.
 Concomitantly, I have been experimenting with testing BioCro at the C++ level using the _GoogleTest_ testing framework.

 ### Public interface versus publicly-available classes and functions

-The number of public functions and methods in the BioCro C++ library is vast, but the number of R functions that interact with this library is relatively small—only about ten.
+The number of public classes and member functions in the BioCro C++ library is vast, but the number of R functions that interact with this library is relatively small—only about ten.
 Clearly, a public interface to the BioCro C++ library need only make available a tiny fraction of the classes and functions that could be called by a user of the library.

 ### An experimental Public Interface/Test Suite repository